linux-system-roles/mssql/README.md

 Type: `bool`

-## Configuring SQL Server as a Confined Application (EL 9)
+## Configuring SQL Server as a Confined Application (EL 9 and Later)

-Optional: SQL Server on RHEL 9 supports running as a confined application with SELinux enabled.
+Optional: SQL Server on RHEL 9 and later supports running as a confined application with SELinux enabled.
 For more information, see [Install SQL Server on RHEL 9](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-red-hat?view=sql-server-ver16&tabs=rhel9).

 You can use the role to configure SELinux with the `enforcing` mode and install the `mssql-server-selinux` package.

-**WARNING**: SQL Server supports this functionality only on RHEL 9 running SQL Server version 2022.
+**WARNING**: SQL Server supports this functionality only on RHEL 9 and later running SQL Server version 2022 or 2025.

 ### Configuring SQL Server as a Confined Application Variables